animavirtuality/onlybots-core/README.md

 #### materials

-An array of 1 to 4 materials used by the bot.
+A list of 1 to 4 materials used by the bot.
 Each material consists of an RGB color and a shader index.
 The shader index is used to determine how the material is rendered, indexing into a pre-defined list.